YuanpengL/YuanpengL.github.io/_pages/about.md

 During my PhD at RMIT CISM, we developed computational frameworks for **approximating free-form surfaces with repetitive elements** to achieve cost-effective fabrication.
 These algorithms enable: (1) reducing individually the number of distinct beams, panels, or joints within a given structure through **clustering and optimization**; (2) approximating complex free-form surfaces using equivalent regular triangle panels in **mesh-growth** manner; and (3) simultaneously reducing multiple element types (including beams, joints, and panels) by **approximating free-forms surfaces using assemblies of rotational patches**.

-During my visit at EPFL GCM, we proposed a new type of **elastic gridshell composed of locally deployable rotational-surface components**, which can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.
+During PhD, I had a visit at EPFL GCM hosted by Prof. Mark Pauly, where I proposed a new type of **elastic gridshell composed of locally deployable rotational-surface components**, which can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.

 # News
 - *2025.11*: &nbsp;New paper presented at Advances in Architectural Geometry (AAG) 2025 at MIT, Boston.